Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

 \begin{ex}[An alternative BKK source bound from $\wQ$] Consider any dynamically nontrivial $(5,4,3)$ network with sources

 which are easily seen to be affinely independent.
 We get a naive B\'ezout source bound of $8$, and a naive BKK source bound of $4$.
 However, we can obtain an alternative BKK source bound which improves on the naive bound.
-As $\ker \Gamma$ consists of multiples of a positive vector, say $u$, the network can factor only over the trivial partition.
+As $\ker \Gamma$ is spanned by a positive vector, say $u$, the network can factor only over the trivial partition.
 Computing $\wQ$, but without actually computing $\wG$, we find that, after clearing denominators, the alternative system, $Z[(u/\k)^{\wG}\circ \mu^{\wQ}] = K$, consists of a pair of cubic equations in $(\mu_1, \mu_2) \in \mathbb{R}^2_+$ of the form

 The alternative B\'ezout bound of $9$ is clearly unhelpful in this case; but by an easy calculation (or, indeed, inspection) the BKK theorem applied to this pair of polynomials gives an alternative BKK source bound of $2$.
 Note that we reduced a mixed-volume calculation in $\R^5$ to one in $\R^2$ by studying the alternative equations. \end{ex}